implico/frontend-starter/README.md

 # Frontend-starter

 Frontend boilerplate framework.
 This is (just?) a prepared, configurable directory structure and [gulp][gulp] environment with [Bower][bower] support.
-Plus useful [sass][SASS] mixins and a CSS/JavaScript convention proposal (optional).
+Plus useful [sass][SASS] mixins and a CSS/JavaScript framework proposal (optional).
 Automatically produces clean and optimized output code.
 A perfect solution for any frontend work, especially landing pages.

 ## Features